 The Office of Financial Aid is responsible under federal regulations for establishing and monitoring minimum acceptable progress for the continuation of financial aid.
 The standard of satisfactory progress must include a student's total academic history at UNC plus transfer credits.
 In order to be eligible to receive financial aid, the student must be making satisfactory progress toward a degree program, regardless of whether he/she has previously received financial assistance.
 For a more detailed explanation of these policies, the Standards of Satisfactory Academic Progress is available in the Financial Aid office and on our website.

 Refund and Repayment

-Tuition adjustments resulting from a complete withdrawal from the University may affect the financial aid the student has received.
+Tuition adjustments resulting from a complete withdrawal (official or unofficial) from the University may affect the financial aid the student has received.
 Credit balances are generally returned to financial aid accounts.
 Students can refer to www.unco.edu/acctservices/bursar/accrec.htm for more explanation.

 Any student withdrawing from the University who has received her/his financial aid for that semester may be required to repay the financial aid.
 For a more detailed explanation of these policies, refer to “Return of Title IV Fund Policy” on the website at www.unco.edu/ofa.